cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

 }
 ```

-`UnitQuantities`, `ModelTypes`, and `StepFields` are used to define the simulator units, models, and fields that the simulator can handle.
+`UnitQuantities`, `ModelTypes`, and `StepFields` define the simulator units, models, and fields that the simulator can handle.

-`StepFields` are used to define how simulator object fields can be accessed in order to both send values into the simulator and read results of a simulation.
+`StepFields` defines how to access simulator object fields, send values into the simulator, and read the simulation results.

 Steps can be of type `get`, `set`, or `command`.

-`UnitQuantities` are used to define the units of measurement that the simulator can handle.
+`UnitQuantities` defines the measurement units that the simulator can handle.

-`ModelTypes` can be used to define different types of models that the simulator can handle.
+`ModelTypes` defines the different types of models that the simulator can handle.

-We may fill these fields with the actual values later, but for now, we can use placeholders.
+Now, we've used placeholders for the fields.
+Fill in the actual values when you use them.

 ### Implement a simulator client

 Create a class that implements `ISimulatorClient`.

 `NewSimClient.cs`: